Now closed, Bar Tartine was a wonderful restaurant in the San Francisco Mission known for its fresh bread and creative dishes.

 Dessert at Bar Tartine

 Our dessert of cherry soup with macerated cherries, nectarine leaf panna cotta and fennel fronds is a fine example of the Eastern European influence.
-The deep cherry flavored soup married with the slight fruitiness from the noyaux cream and the liquorice fennel fronds.
+The deep cherry flavored soup married with the slight fruitiness from the noyaux cream and the licorice fennel fronds.
 Combined with bits of black pepper and small bites of seaweed, the somewhat savory dessert is all international and all San Francisco.

 Bar Tartine’s energetic room on Valencia Street in the Mission neighborhood gave us our introduction to the fine eating spaces to be found all over the Bay Area.
 The spacious ceilings and inconspicuous, welcoming frontage fit seamlessly into the gentrifying streetscape.